VincentZ-42/PennAir-Software-Challenge/README.md

      - The colored approach involved comparing all the shapes against green background and distinguishing shapes.
 However, this excluded the green colored solid shapes.
      - Thus, we added the texture approach to ensure we also include green colored solid shapes.
    - Once we could distinguish between the grass and the shapes, we could draw the outline around the shapes and determine their centerpoints.
+2. Shape Detection on Video ✅
+   - Approach is to apply the algorithm developed from Task 1 to each frame of the video, because each frame of the video is essentially a snapshot of an image.
+   - Compartmentalizing the code in Task 1 into a function and call it for every frame in the video by running it through an infinite loop that reads the video until it ends or until user breaks out of the loop.

 ## Dependencies